 Minimizes Pressure Ulcers

-This is the percent of patients that suffered from a pressure ulcer.
-Pressure ulcers are skin damage caused by staying in the same position for too long.
+This is the percent of residents who sustained a pressure ulcer.
+Pressure ulcers are damage to the skin caused by remaining in the same position for an excessive period of time.

 Minimizes Serious Falls